 In 2007, she met one of the discoverers of a retrovirus called xenotropic murine leukemia virus-related virus (which I will thankfully refer to as XMRV hereafter).

-That meeting apparently really influenced her, because afterwards she ‘discovered’ two CFS patients in 2008 who tested positive for XMRV, and she and her coworkers published a paper in the journal Science suggesting that XMRV has a causal role in CFS.
-This is important, because it is the peer review process that makes or breaks a scientific theory.
+That meeting apparently really influenced her, because afterward she ‘discovered’ two CFS patients in 2008 who tested positive for XMRV, and she and her coworkers published a paper in the journal Science suggesting that XMRV has a causal role in CFS.
+This is important because it is the peer review process that makes or breaks a scientific theory.

-Her publishing of this theory attracted a lot of attention, but every attempt by scientists afterwards to replicate her findings failed.
+Her publishing of this theory attracted a lot of attention, but every attempt by scientists afterward to replicate her findings failed.
 Eventually, even the journal Science retracted the paper.

 She was later fired by the Whittemore Peterson Institute because of concerns about her work’s integrity.

 She is now very well known for her role as a ‘credible scientist’ in the documentary Plandemic.

 Normally, the retraction of an article in a peer-reviewed journal is a hit to the career of a scientist, but if the scientist is intellectually honest, he or she will admit there was a fault in their methodology, accept the prevailing science, and move on.
 Mistakes happen.